 There are times when people really need money, and in those times, a retirement account may seem like a convenient resource to tap.
 However, there are a few things to consider before taking an early distribution from a tax-deferred retirement plan.

-An additional 10% tax penalty may also apply.
-Along with being taxed, the federal government also places and additional 10% early withdrawal penalty to further discourage premature distributions from your Roth and traditional IRAs, 401(k)s and 403(b)s.1
+What about an additional 10% tax penalty?
+Along with being taxed, the federal government also places an additional 10% early withdrawal penalty to further discourage premature distributions from your Roth and traditional IRAs, 401(k)s and 403(b)s.1

 However, you are exempt from the 10% penalty if you are using the money you withdraw to pay for the following: